AyrA/php-ytstream/README.md

 - The audio stream is delivered while being downloaded.
 No need to wait for it to finish on the server.
 - Sends additional HTTP headers that allow streaming on DLNA devices.
 - Deals with `HEAD` requests to further accelerate the start of the stream.
+- Concatenate multiple ids into a single stream.
 - Once streamed, the stream stays available, even if the original video is deleted.
-- Removal of non-music sections using SponsorBlock
+- Removal of non-music sections using SponsorBlock.

 *Cache and SBlock can be disabled in the configuration*

 ## Setup

+1. Download dependencies (see chapter below)
-1. Put all PHP files into a directory on your webserver
+2. Put all PHP files into a directory on your webserver
-2. Rename `config.example.php` into `config.php`
+3. Rename `config.example.php` into `config.php`
-3. Edit `config.php` to match your setup
+4. Edit `config.php` to match your setup
-4. Access `index.php?id=dQw4w9WgXcQ` to test your installation
+5. Access `index.php?id=dQw4w9WgXcQ` to test your installation

+Just accessing `index.php` without any arguments displays a short help.

 ## Dependencies